Brilliant family-friendly hostel tucked into a cove on the rugged coast of the North York Moors National Park.

 - YHA hostels

-From the A171 take the road signposted to Boggle Hole.
-After 3.5 miles, the car park is on right.
-The road to the hostel is unsuitable for vehicles.
-Please park in car park and walk down the lane (0.25 miles) to hostel.
+From the A171 (Whitby to Scarborough road) take the narrow road signposted to Boggle Hole.
+After 3.5 miles, the car park is on the right.
+The road beyond to the hostel is unsuitable for vehicles.
+Park in the car park and walk down the lane (0.25 miles) to the hostel.

 Open every day April–August, weekends only the rest of the year.